Auburn hosts Pierre and Vanderbilt

 Auburn, Alabama; Sunday, 4 p.m.
 EST

-BOTTOM LINE: Vanderbilt plays Auburn after Khamil Pierre scored 24 points in Vanderbilt’s 85-77 loss to the Mississippi State Bulldogs.
+BOTTOM LINE: Vanderbilt takes on Auburn after Khamil Pierre scored 24 points in Vanderbilt’s 85-77 loss to the Mississippi State Bulldogs.

 The Tigers are 8-4 on their home court.
 Auburn averages 68.7 points while outscoring opponents by 5.5 points per game.

-The Commodores have gone 5-6 against SEC opponents.
-Vanderbilt ranks eighth in the SEC scoring 37.0 points per game in the paint led by Mikayla Blakes averaging 10.4.
+The Commodores are 5-6 against SEC opponents.
+Vanderbilt is 16-4 in games decided by 10 or more points.

-Auburn averages 68.7 points per game, 2.5 more points than the 66.2 Vanderbilt allows.
-Vanderbilt has shot at a 45.5% clip from the field this season, 2.5 percentage points higher than the 43.0% shooting opponents of Auburn have averaged.
+Auburn’s average of 3.7 made 3-pointers per game is 1.9 fewer made shots on average than the 5.6 per game Vanderbilt allows.
+Vanderbilt averages 6.8 made 3-pointers per game this season, 1.7 more made shots on average than the 5.1 per game Auburn allows.

-The Tigers and Commodores meet Sunday for the first time in conference play this season.
+The Tigers and Commodores square off Sunday for the first time in conference play this season.

-TOP PERFORMERS: Deyona Gaston is scoring 22.0 points per game with 7.1 rebounds and 0.9 assists for the Tigers.
-Mar’shaun Bostic is averaging 10.3 points and 3.2 rebounds while shooting 47.8% over the past 10 games.
+TOP PERFORMERS: Audia Young averages 1.0 made 3-pointers per game for the Tigers, scoring 5.2 points while shooting 32.9% from beyond the arc.
+Deyona Gaston is averaging 22 points and 7.1 rebounds over the past 10 games.

-Jordyn Oliver is averaging 3.8 points and 3.8 assists for the Commodores.
-Blakes is averaging 23.9 points over the last 10 games.
+Iyana Moore is shooting 34.4% from beyond the arc with 2.2 made 3-pointers per game for the Commodores, while averaging 13.3 points.
+Mikayla Blakes is shooting 47.0% and averaging 23.9 points over the last 10 games.

 LAST 10 GAMES: Tigers: 3-7, averaging 64.4 points, 27.4 rebounds, 13.5 assists, 7.6 steals and 2.2 blocks per game while shooting 42.0% from the field.
 Their opponents have averaged 72.7 points per game.